 What about other areas of corporate social responsibility, like sustainability and equal pay?

 You're right to ask this - we know that CSR isn't just about community giving and donations.
-It's also about being a crash-hot business that aligns its sustainability objectives with its operations so that it isn't doing more damage to the world than what is justified.
+It's also about being a crash hot business that aligns its sustainability objectives with its operations so that it isn't doing more damage to the world than what is justified.
 In time we hope to talk more about areas of sustainability and business leadership, but for right now we're focusing on making community giving easier for businesses.
 This isn't to say that these other areas aren't important or that they aren't CSR though!
 There's more than one way to skin the cat.

 Why 2% of profits?